-Occupational health and safety specialists investigate workplaces and recommend ways to remove health hazards.
+Occupational health and safety specialists investigate workplace conditions and recommend ways to remove health hazards.
 They investigate reports of unsafe working conditions.
 They may be called when several workers experience unusual illnesses.
-They also inspect factories and other production facilities on a regular basis.
-Many occupational health and safety specialists work for government agencies.
+The specialist also inspect factories and other production facilities on a regular basis.

-Occupational health specialists investigate workplaces and analyze the lighting, ventilation, temperature, and other environmental factors.
+Occupational health and safety specialists evaluate workplaces through analysis of lighting, ventilation, temperature, and other environmental factors.
 They look for health hazards such as unsafe machinery or bad air quality.
-They collect samples of the air, dust, and other materials.
+The specialists collect samples of the air, dust, and other materials.
 They use many types of equipment to take these samples and adjust them before conducting tests.
 For example, one piece of equipment they use is a Geiger counter which monitors radiation levels.
 Specialists record this reading and other test results.
-They may also talk to workers to learn about their symptoms or health hazards they have seen.
+They may also talk to workers to learn about their symptoms or any health hazards they have seen.

-In addition, occupational health specialists read doctor's reports about worker illnesses.
-They may conduct studies of workers to determine if their illnesses are related to their jobs.
+In addition, occupational health and safety specialists read doctor's reports about worker illnesses.
+They may investigate workers to determine if their illnesses are related to their jobs.
 After they gather and analyze information, they determine which, if any, health hazards are present.
-They prepare reports that identify hazards and that provide recommendations for eliminating hazards.
+They prepare reports that identify hazards and provide recommendations for eliminating hazards.

-Occupational health specialists may help employers implement recommended changes.
+Occupational health and safety specialists may help employers implement recommended changes.
 For example, they may talk to engineers about ways to redesign equipment.
-They may also teach workers how to prevent accidents or injuries in the workplace.
+They may also teach workers how to prevent accidents or injuries in the work place.
 They may train new employees about specific safety policies and maintain specific plans for how to handle emergencies.

-- Occupational health and safety specialists investigate workplaces and recommend ways to remove and prevent health hazards - Are responsible for the health and safety of workers - Work typically requires travel to various job sites - Have a bachelor's degree and complete some on-thejob training
+- Occupational health and safety specialists investigate workplace and recommend ways to remove and prevent health hazards - Many occupational health and safety specialists work for government agencies - Are responsible for the health and safety of workers - Work typically requires travel to various job sites - Must have a bachelor's degree in a safety-related field, such as safety engineering, industrial hygiene, and chemical engineering